 Mission of Africana-World Studies

-The Africana-World Studies major is structured around a set of core courses (12 credits); 15 credits chosen by the student from one track (either Humanities and the Arts or Social Sciences and Community Development); and 9 credits of electives from the other track.
-The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to pursue study of the depth and breadth of a large, multidisciplinary body of knowledge, skills and issues.
+The Africana-World Studies major is structured around a set of core courses (9 credits); 15 credits chosen by the student from one track (either Humanities and the Arts, or Social Sciences and Community Development); and 9 credits of electives from the other track.
+The core sequence outlines the scope and technical aspects of the field, with a portal, a methods course, and a capstone, while the tracks enable students to pursue study of the depth and breadth of a multidisciplinary body of knowledge, skills and issues.

-Professor Danielle Wallace, Faculty Senate Representative
+Dr. Danielle Wallace, Faculty Senate Representative